hroncok/pyprojectize/README.md

                         path to the source directory, relevant for %include etc. (default: spec's parent)

-If you wish to process multiple specfiles at a time, run this tool via parallel, etc. If you wish to inspect/commit result of each modififer separatelly, you can loop over pyprojectize.py -l calling pyprojectize.py -o $modifer each time.
+If you wish to process multiple specfiles at a time, run this tool via parallel, etc. If you wish to inspect/commit result of each modififer separatelly, you can loop over pyprojectize -l calling pyprojectize -o
+$modifer each time.

 $ python pyprojectize.py ampy.spec  # 16a7deeb
 ✅ add_pyproject_buildrequires: %generate_buildrequires with %pyproject_buildrequires added